JabalnurIT/weather_app/README.md

 - Test-Driven Development: Unit tests are written for critical functions to ensure code reliability and stability.
 - State Management Best Practices: BLoC and Provider patterns are used for efficient state management, following best practices in Flutter development.

+## How to Run
+Ensure you have FVM and an emulator set up.

+1. Run `flutter pub get` to install dependencies.
+2. Execute `flutter test` to run unit TDD.
+3. Locate the `main.dart` file.
+4. Run the application by pressing the run button in the top right corner of your IDE.

 ## Conclusion
 This Flutter Weather App combines the power of Domain-Driven Design, Test-Driven Development, BLoC, Provider, and the www.weatherapi.com API to deliver a robust and user-friendly weather application.
 With a focus on clean architecture, code quality, and reliability, the app offers accurate weather information while ensuring a seamless user experience.